Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 Kaare Klint (Denmark, 1888–1954)

 Kaare Klint is widely known as the father of modern Danish furniture design.
-The son of an architect, he was immersed in the design world early on and designed his first piece of furniture at the age of 26.
-Over the course of his prolific career, he influenced many other Danish designers, such as Børge Mogensen and Jens Risom.
+He designed his first piece of furniture at the tender age of 26, having been immersed in the world of design as the son of an architect.
+During his impressive career, he inspired numerous Danish designers, including the talents of Børge Mogensen and Jens Risom.

 Poul Henningsen (Denmark, 1894–1967)